Erlang Shen: As Yang Jian ()

+In order to rescue his mother, Yang Jian became a disciple of Yuding Zhenren at Jinxia Cave in Yuquan Mountain.
+By the age of seventeen, he had cultivated powerful abilities that allowed him to stand proudly in the world.
+His martial skills progressed remarkably, especially after he obtained the Three-Pointed Two-Edged Blade.
+Driven by his deep desire to save his mother, he used his blade to split open Peach Mountain and rescued her.
+This legend has also become an important origin for the "filial piety" culture along the banks of the Guan River.

+In the Ming dynasty novel Investiture of the Gods (1605), it is mentioned that Princess Longji is the Jade Emperor's daughter, making her Yang Jian's cousin.
+The Golden Fleece Lads are his disciples.

 Other identifications

 Erlang Shen is also identified with Zhao Yu, a hermit who lived on Mount Qingcheng and was appointed by Emperor Yang of Sui as Governor of Jiazhou.
 Zhao Yu is said to have set forth with 1000 men to defeat a flood dragon that had been tormenting the area.
-Upon reaching the river, Zhao Yu dived into the water with his double-edged sword and emerged holding the dragon’s head.
+Upon reaching the river, Zhao Yu dived into the water with his double-edged sword and emerged holding the dragon's head.
 Following his death, according to the Chronicle of Changshu County, the region was once again plagued by flood and he was seen riding a white horse amidst the swirling currents.
 The locals built a temple enshrining Zhao Yu as the god Erlang and the floods were subdued.

 Deng Xia is said to have been a general under Erlang who surpassed his predecessors in valor and defeated a flood dragon, receiving the title "Erlang Shen" and a temple in his honor at Zhongqingli in Hangzhou.